Jean-Zombie/Jean-Zombie.github.io/_posts/2017-08-08-data-exploration-tutorial--video.markdown

 3. data cleaning and wrangling
 4. choosing and performing statistic analysis

-Fun facts from the presentation: Jupyter Notebooks have something called _Cursor Magic_.
+Fun fact from the presentation: Jupyter Notebooks have something called _Cursor Magic_.
 If you press `alt` + `cmd`(on mac) you can place multiple instances of the cursor in a cell.
 This allows for editing multiple lines with similar code.